-PART 3: Providers and Markets

-Page: 31
+PART 3: Providers and Markets Page: 31 The new NDIS Quality and Safeguards Commission (NQSC) commenced to regulate quality and safeguarding of NDIS supports and services.
+The NQSC has been active in New South Wales and South Australia from 1 July 2018, and will be active in other jurisdictions starting from 1 July 2019.
+The NQSC uses a 'National approach' to approve providers and thus, when a provider that has been approved in NSW or SA is verified by the NQSC, it automatically becomes an approved provider in both States.
+This is the main reason for the increase in approved providers in South Australia this quarter.
+The proportion of active providers in each State gives an indication of the providers that are currently servicing participants.
 The provider network grows in scale and diversity, increasing participants' access to high quality services.

-There were a total of 783 providers at 31 March 2019, representing an 11% increase on last quarter.
-Of these, 18% were active.

-Summary

-Page: 32

-This section contains information on registered service providers and the market, with key provider and market indicators presented.

-Provider registration

-•To provide supports to NDIS participants, a service provider is required to register and be approved

-by the NDIA.

-•Providers register with the NDIA by submitting a registration request, indicating the types of support they are accredited to provide.
+There were a total of 4,465 providers at 31 March 2019, representing a 22% increase on last quarter.
+Of these, 24% were active.
+Summary Page: 32 This section contains information on registered service providers and the market, with key provider and market indicators presented.
+Provider registration •To provide supports to NDIS participants, a service provider is required to register and be approved by the NDIA in States/Territories other than New South Wales and South Australia. •Since 1 July 2018, providers in South Australia and New South Wales register with the NQSC by submitting a registration request, indicating the types of support they are accredited to provide.
 How providers interact with participants •NDIS participants have the flexibility to choose the providers who support them. • Providers are paid for disability supports and services provided to the participants.
 The following are the key statistics: